CX-Box/cxbox-doc/docs/features/element/role/roleloading.md

 ### CSV and Liquibase
 It is possible to configure responsibilities through the Administration UI.

-Permissions can also be loaded via:

-* vanilla load CSV files (e.g., `RESPONSIBILITIES_VIEW.csv`) and Liquibase changesets
+Permissions be loaded via - vanilla load CSV files (e.g., `RESPONSIBILITIES_VIEW.csv`) and Liquibase changesets

 This approach is typically used when permissions must be managed externally.